 Next stop: Casa Loma, from outside only.
 It may look like a castle and a museum.
 But Casa Loma actually was the personal residence of millionaire Sir Henry Pellat.
 If you want to go see inside, just know that it costs 27$, and there is a lineup.

-Other mandatory stops: the Eaton Centre.
+Another mandatory stop was the Eaton Centre.
 This huge shopping mall was a nice air-conditioned stop on our itinerary.
 Amongst the 250 stores, there is a Disney store: important stuff.
 We also walked around the hip Kensington market neighbourhood and Chinatown.
 These two areas are great if you are looking for something to eat.

 One of my favourite stops was St Lawrence market.
 Going to public markets is a great way to discover the best food a city has to offer.
 Influenced by Anthony Bourdain, we tasted a peameal bacon sandwich at Carousel Bakery.
 We added to that lobster chowder, great grilled shrimps from Buster’s Sea Cove and a delicious coffee from Everyday Gourmet, where they roasted their coffee on-site.
 A lot of the stores take cash only, so be prepared.